jveljanoski/jovica-web-project/README.md

 This project demonstrates how to use the **Page Object Model (POM)** to build a scalable test automation framework.

-The `RegressionSuite.xml` file is designed to be easily integrated with CI tools, enabling seamless automation workflows.
+The `Regression.xml` file is designed to be easily integrated with CI tools, enabling seamless automation workflows.

-Additionally, one test is intentionally designed to fail, showcasing how **Allure Reporting** effectively represents failures with screenshots.
-Allure Reports provide clear and client-friendly results, making it easier to share insights and outcomes.
+Additionally, Allure Reports provide clear and client-friendly results, making it easier to share insights and outcomes.

 ## Prerequisites